sonatype-nexus-community/vscode-iq-plugin/README.md

 We highly suggest installing "Webview Developer Tools" for this project, as the front end is written in React, and it's nice to have that to see what's going on.

+### Contributing to Nexus IQ Plugin for VS Code

+#### Adding a format

+1) Run `FORMAT=Maven npm run generate-format`, substituting the value for FORMAT for the name of the Format you are working on, example: `Maven` in this case
+2) Implement the methods you need to in these newly generated classes, and then in `ext-src/packages/ComponentContainer.ts`, add your Implementation!

 ## Contributing

 We care a lot about making the world a safer place, and that's why we created this extension.
 If you as well want to speed up the pace of software development by working on this project, jump on in!
 Before you start work, create a new issue, or comment on an existing issue, to let others know you are!